dharmik529/AlgoLab/Lab4/README.md

 3. In the worst case, describe the runtime to change the priority of an element (find an element and change the priority of the element).

 Show an example for each.

+### Exercise 2
+Write down the algorithm and implement a priority queue (both min and max) using a linked list of elements.
+Determine the runtime for each of the following:

+1. In the worst case, describe the runtime to insert an item into the priority queue.
+2. In the worst case, describe the runtime to remove the element with highest priority.
+3. In the worst case, describe the runtime to change the priority of an element.

+Show an example for each.

+### Exercise 3
+Write down the algorithm and implement a priority queue (both min and max) using a heap tree-based data structure (both min and max).
+Determine the runtime for each of the following:

+1. In the worst case, describe the runtime to insert an item into the priority queue.
+2. In the worst case, describe the runtime to remove the element with highest priority.
+3. In the worst case, describe the runtime to change the priority of an element.

+Show an example for each.

+### Exercise 4
+Tabulate to compare the time complexity of insert, remove and change priority operations for array/linked list/ heap priority queues.

+### Exercise 5
+Write a paragraph about what have you learnt from this lab exercises?

+### Deliverables

+- Codes
+- Report with algorithms, screenshots of results for each exercise and conclusion
+- Attach the codes as appendix in your Report
+- Recorded zoom video (~5 minutes) explaining the difference in implementation of priority queues using different data structures and also demonstrate the working of the program.